stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/3-daemonsets.md

 kubectl get pods -l app=node-monitor
 ```

+!!! info
     You'll notice that Kubernetes immediately creates a replacement pod.

     This is because the DaemonSet controller constantly ensures that a pod matching its specification runs on every node.

 ### Task 4: Updating a DaemonSet